sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_4_WhatIsAComputerAndCPU/Questions01.md

 **Explanation**

-a) Parts which are very close to the motherboard are CPU ,RAM, Disk, Bus controller, Graphic Card etc. Normally the are kept very close with very short and fast "wires" for perfomance.
-Parts sitting outside motherboard via long connecting, visible, wires nomrally are Keyboard, Mouse, Monitor, USB devices.

-b) Parts which are very close to the motherboard are CPU ,RAM, Disk, Bus controller, Graphic Card etc. Normally the are kept very close with very short and fast "wires" for perfomance.
-Parts sitting outside motherboard via long connecting, visible, wires nomrally are Keyboard, Mouse, Monitor, USB devices.

-c) Parts which are very close to the motherboard are CPU ,RAM, Disk, Bus controller, Graphic Card etc. Normally the are kept very close with very short and fast "wires" for perfomance.
-Parts sitting outside motherboard via long connecting, visible, wires nomrally are Keyboard, Mouse, Monitor, USB devices.

-d) Parts which are very close to the motherboard are CPU ,RAM, Disk, Bus controller, Graphic Card etc. Normally the are kept very close with very short and fast "wires" for perfomance.
+Parts which are very close to the motherboard are CPU ,RAM, Disk, Bus controller, Graphic Card etc. Normally the are kept very close with very short and fast "wires" for perfomance.
 Parts sitting outside motherboard via long connecting, visible, wires nomrally are Keyboard, Mouse, Monitor, USB devices.

 ---
 ---